Eczbek/xieite/docs/geometry/Segment.md

 &nbsp;

 ## Description
-A struct representing a finite line segment.
+A structure for representing a finite line segment.

 &nbsp;